-- purchasing and retiring existing biodiversity credits that are already available on the market, or
+- purchasing and retiring existing biodiversity credits that are already available on the market

-The overall role of the BCT in the Biodiversity Offsets Scheme is shown below:
+The overall role of the Trust in the Biodiversity Offsets Scheme is shown below: